 20-50 grams per day

 50-100 grams per day

-Here’s the way we define different levels of low carb at Diet Doctor:
+Here’s the way we define different levels of carb intake at Diet Doctor:

-- Ketogenic low carb <20 gram net carbs per day.2This level of carbohydrates is defined as below 5 energy percent (E%) carbs in our recipes or, if it is a meal, 7 grams of carbs or less.
-In our ketogenic recipes the amount of carbs per serving is shown in green balls.
+- Ketogenic low carb <20 grams of net carbs per day.2This level of carbohydrates is defined as below 5 energy percent (E%) carbs in our recipes or, if it is a meal, 7 grams of carbs or less.3 In our ketogenic recipes, the amount of carbs per serving is shown in green balls.

 - Moderate low carb 20-50 net grams per day.
 This level is defined as between 5-10 E% carbs in our recipes and the amount of carbs per serving is shown in yellow balls.